dingtim/hugo-academic/content/en/_index.md

           description: |2-

               * Engaged in four courses at the HSYLC, Final GPA at HSYLC: 3.71/4.0, earning 18 credits;
-              * Achieved commendable academic performance and exemplified the four values of Scholarship,Entreprenerurship,Leadership and Citizenshi;
+              * Achieved commendable academic performance and exemplified the four values of Scholarship, Entreprenerurship, Leadership and Citizenshi;
               * Became a member of HAA, serving as an ambassador for HSYLC

         - title: Participant, Summer at Hopkins